 - Somebody writes a check for more than you asked for.

 - A sender wants you to return excess money or send it to another business associate.

 - A check is from a foreign bank or otherwise suspicious entity.

 - A check came from somebody who is not local.

-When in doubt, call the bank that the check is drawn on to see if you can get any information about the check and if it has cleared.
-Don’t call the number on a check since it may go to a scammer.
-Look up the bank’s number on the bank's official website and call that number instead.
+When in doubt, call the bank that the check is drawn on to see if you can get any information about the check—and ask if it has cleared.
+Don’t call the number printed on a check since it may go to a scammer.
+Instead, look up the bank’s number on the bank's official website.